NationalLibraryOfScotland/NLSFindMapsByPlace/README.md

 <a href="http://geo.nls.uk/maps/dev/find/index.html">This application</a> was originally developed by <a href="http://www.klokantech.com/">Klokan Technologies GmbH</a> for the <a href="http://www.nls.uk">National Library of Scotland<a> in 2011.
 Following discussion in 2014, the application is now released as open-source, ON CONDITION THAT IT IS DEVELOPED WITH A DIFFERENT IMPLEMENTATION OF GEOSERVER, AND NOT AS A REPLACEMENT OR ALTERNATIVE TO VIEWING THE NATIONAL LIBRARY OF SCOTLAND'S MAPS.
 We hope that other libraries, archives and institutions may benefit from the code in making available their geographical collections.

+The application accompanies the <a href="https://github.com/NationalLibraryOfScotland/NLSExploreGeoreferencedMaps">NLSExploreGeoreferencedMaps</a> Github repository and application, sharing a similar interface, use of OpenLayers, gazetteer search and css.

 View a more <a href="http://maps.nls.uk/geo/find/">complete working version of the application</a> on the National Library of Scotland Map Images website.